Variable Scopes

 - Public scope, visible from the outside worldstatic

-Function Scopes
+Class Function Scopes

 variables

-- Function scoped variables, only exist within the function execution.
+- Function-scoped variables only exist within the function execution.
 Referred to asvar

 - Incoming variables to a function

-Tag Scopes
+Closure Scopes

 attributes

-- Incoming tag attributesvariables
+- Incoming component attributesvariables

-- The default scope for variable assignmentscaller
+- The default scope for variable assignments inside the componentcaller

 Thread Scopes